perevertysh/vsftpd_setup/README.md

 # vsftpd_setup

-script for setup settings and add local users to your vsftpd server
+script for setup settings and adding local users to your vsftpd server

-for linux systems, need sudo access
+needs su permission for linux systems